 Dedicated couriers are manned starships stripped down to the bare bone.
 Nothing more than an FTL engine, fusion core, and small habitat module, these ships favor speed over weapons, armor, or creature comforts.
-Employed by corporations, governments, and organizations, couriers are usually private vessels intended to relay information specific to their owners needs.
-Government couriers operate under the protection of their respective nations, cruising the star ways to deliver messages between the worlds of a star nation or to the embassys on distant capital worlds.
+Employed by corporations, governments, and organizations, couriers are usually private vessels intended to relay information specific to their owner’s needs.
+Government couriers operate under the protection of their respective nations, cruising the star ways to deliver messages between the worlds of a star nation or to the embassy on distant capital worlds.
 Private couriers serve at the pleasure of their owners or corporate masters, often relaying vital information such as new orders, customer details, and other financial data.

 Drone couriers are the unmanned variants of the dedicated couriers.
-Stripping down the ship’s weight even more – removing life support, crew areas, and any modicum of creature comforts enoyed by their manned counterparts – drone couriers focus on raw speed, taking greater risks as they approach the limits of current FTL technology.
+Stripping down the ship’s weight even more – removing life support, crew areas, and any modicum of creature comforts enjoyed by their manned counterparts – drone couriers focus on raw speed, taking greater risks as they approach the limits of current FTL technology.
 With the benefit of speed, however, comes added risk.
 Drone couriers have no crew to manage issues should a propulsion casualty occur, and more than one drone courier has been lost out in the void thanks to equipment issues.
 Increasing reliability in FTL technology is changing the paradigm though, and drone couriers are becoming popular alternatives to their more expensive manned counterparts.

 NATIONAL MAIL SERVICES

 Each nation boats both private and public mail services for both cargo and communication services.
-Akin to the royal mail steamers of the United Kingdom of old earth, these registered ships provide guaranteed service across the star nation to which they belong, and many often have contracts with foreign nations to ensure a more pan galactic reach.
-Achieving registration with an acredited private mail service is a valuable feather in the cap for starship captains, and most large starliner companies register their ships to their nation’s national mail services to bolster their profits on long interstellar voyages.
+Akin to the royal mail steamers of the United Kingdom of old earth, these registered ships provide guaranteed service across the star nation to which they belong, and many often have contracts with foreign nations to ensure a more pan-galactic reach.
+Achieving registration with an accredited private mail service is a valuable feather in the cap for starship captains, and most large starliner companies register their ships to their nation’s national mail services to bolster their profits on long interstellar voyages.